davidmlentz/davidmlentz.github.io/README.md

 # davidmlentz.github.io
 This is the portfolio site of David M. Lentz (davidmlentz@gmail.com).
-The purpose of this portfolio is to compile and display my recent work in the field of technical communication.
+The purpose of this portfolio is to display some of my technical writing.

 I recently completed an MA in technical communication.
-As part of my coursework, I wrote a white paper as a final project:
+I wrote a white paper as a final project in that program:
 * [Telemedicine and Business Efficiency: Improving Patient Outcomes](http://davidmlentz.github.io/white_paper.pdf)

 I also studied content management and wrote a bit about it: